 Welcome to our website!
 On these pages you can find information on the research performed in the Cognitive Affective Neuroscience lab headed by Erno Hermans.

-The main research question that I address in my work is how our brain enables us to survive and learn to keep away from situations that threaten our physical or psychological well-being.
+The main research question that we address in our work is how our brain enables us to survive and learn to keep away from situations that threaten our physical or psychological well-being.
 Traditionally, this topic has been addressed in relative isolation at different levels of analysis, ranging from molecular and cellular to behavioral and clinical neurosciences.
-I attempt to bridge these fields through a systems-level analysis in humans in which I combine functional neuroimaging with endocrine measures, autonomic psychophysiology, pharmacological manipulations, genetics, and rigorous experimental behavioral paradigms.
+We attempt to bridge these fields through a systems-level analysis in humans in which we combine functional neuroimaging with endocrine measures, autonomic psychophysiology, pharmacological manipulations, genetics, and rigorous experimental behavioral paradigms.
 The ultimate goal of this effort is to advance understanding, treatment, and prevention of stress-related psychopathology.

 The third Summer School for Stress and Cognition (poster pdf with original dates) has been postponed due to the corona crisis, and will now take place from July 5-9, 2021.